stef-timmermans/YeastLume/README.md

 6. Under "APIs and Services" → "Credentials", click "+ Create credentials" and select for an OAuth Client ID of type "Desktop app".
 7. From the pop-up, download the provided JSON from the bottom-left button.
 8. Move the created JSON file into [`/accounts`](./accounts) for convenience.
 It should automatically be ignored from tracking at this point.
 9. Follow the [University of Groningen Hábrók documentation](https://wiki.hpc.rug.nl/habrok/data_management/google_drive) (or a substitute host supporting Rclone), specifically the section *"Loading and configuring the application"*.
 Copy the appropriate variable names from the Google Cloud Project JSON file and authenticate.
+Name the remote `gdrive`.
+This configuration should be done on each machine Rclone is used to push and pull data.

 *Optional steps if involving multiple researchers/developers are included at the bottom of this document under [Remote Data Hosting via Rclone (cont.)](#remote-data-hosting-via-rclone-cont)*.